 We have established that each virtual environment comes with advantages and particularities of its own.
 The key points are reduced costs and time efficiency.

-For software related debugging, a simulator will be sufficient, but if the app interacts with hardware features, we can opt for the emulator instead.
+A simulator will be sufficient for software-related debugging, but if the app interacts with hardware features, we can opt for the emulator instead.

-You should keep in mind that relying on a virtual environment is insufficient to undergo most pre-release tests.
+You should remember that relying on a virtual environment is insufficient to undergo most pre-release tests.
 When more in-depth tests are required, such as for compatibility and performance, the virtual world cannot mimic particular situations that could make a difference in the real world.
 In these situations, the real device comes in handy.

 For example, if an app needs to be tested for lag issues, such a test can only be performed on an actual device.
 More importantly, an app changes its behavior depending on the user’s device: a camera app will function differently based on device specifications, resulting in photos of different quality.